SlimIO/ArgParser/README.md

 ### constructor(version: string, description?: string)
 Create a new ArgParser instance.

+- version is inteded to be use when the flag `-v` or `--version` is requested.
 - description describe the CLI itself and is intended to be used in **showHelp()**.

 ```js